Arcadia-Science/chlamy-comparison/README.md

 9. Calculate cumulative average projections from the substacks with the Fiji macro batch_sequential_avg_projection.ijm.
 [Link to Fiji macro](./code/FIJI/batch_sequential_avg_projection.ijm)

+## Protocol for measurement and visual assessment of cell motility

+1. Download data from Zenodo.
+This will be a directory called "experiments" with subdirectories and image data. **Skip this step if data is already downloaded.** Use [zenodo_get](https://github.com/dvolgyes/zenodo_get).

+        zenodo_get 10.5281/zenodo.8326749

+2. Collect information about objects.
+The script processes a set of images, identifies objects in them, calculates their centroids, and determines the movement direction of the largest object by comparing the centroids between frames. **Input** = cell objects. **Output** = image_data_with_upward_angles.csv file.

+        python3 code/python/motility_dynamic_fig/object_trajectory_info.py

+3. Reorient objects.
+The script processes images based on data in the CSV file.
+It rotates, translates, and crops each image based on the movement direction of a detected object.
+The processed images are then saved in new directories, ".../final_transformed_images/...". **Input** = objects and image_data_with_upward_angles.csv. **Output** = transformed images.

+        python3 code/python/motility_dynamic_fig/rotate_translate.py

+4. Calculate angular and linear displacement from frame to frame.
+The script processes images, identifies contours, and computes both angular (degrees) and linear (pixels) displacements between contours in consecutive frames.
+The angle is calculated as the angle between two vectors defined by three consecutive points.
+The linear displacement is the distance between point two and three.
+The displacements are listed under the third point.
+The results are saved to a CSV file. **Input** = images in final_transformed_images directories. **Output** = centroids_displacements.csv.
+In these images 1 pixel = 0.6398 microns.

+        python3 code/python/motility_dynamic_fig/angular_linear_displacement.py

+5. Calculate the mean absolute angular displacement per track.
+Only inlcude allowed experiments.
+Experiment 3 was removed due to external flow through the wells. **Input** = centroids_displacements.csv. **Output** = mean_angular_displacements_allowed.csv.

+        python3 code/python/motility_dynamic_fig/mean_per_track_allowed_experiments.py

+6. Filter data.
+This script filters rows from an input CSV file where the 'seq_frame' column has a value of 0 and writes the filtered data to an output CSV file. **Input** = mean_angular_displacements_allowed.csv. **Output** = filtered_unbinned_data.csv.

+        python3 code/python/motility_dynamic_fig/filter_data.py

+7. Sample filtered data to ensure equal representation of each species for each experiment.
+This script samples rows from an input CSV file, ensuring that each combination of 'experiment' and 'species' in the dataset is represented by the same number of rows.
+This number is determined by the smallest group size of the combinations.
+The sampled data is then written to an output CSV file. **Input** = filtered_unbinned_data.csv. **Output** = sampled_unbinned_data.csv.

+        python3 code/python/motility_dynamic_fig/sample_filtered_data.py

+8. Bin the sampled data into 18 bins representing 10 degree spans between 0 and 180 degrees.
+This script reads data from an input CSV file, bins the 'avg_displacement' values into 18 bins,and assigns each row a bin number based on its 'avg_displacement' value.
+The binned data is then written to an output CSV file.  **Input** = sampled_unbinned_data.csv. **Output** = sampled_binned_data.csv.

+        python3 code/python/motility_dynamic_fig/bin_sampled_data.py

+9. Merge data into one csv file.
+This script merges two input CSV files (`sampled_binned_data.csv` and `centroids_displacements.csv`) based on common columns ('experiment', 'species', 'pool_ID', and 'seq_number').
+After merging, it retains specific columns from the sampled file and all columns from the centroids file.
+The merged data is then written to an output CSV file. **Inputs** = sampled_binned_data.csv and  centroids_displacements.csv. **Output** = merged_data.csv.

+        python3 code/python/motility_dynamic_fig/parse_sampled_binned_sequences.py experiments/sampled_binned_data.csv experiments/centroids_displacements.csv experiments/merged_data.csv

+10. Plot histogram with bins and generate vector tracks.
+This script performs multiple visualization tasks on data read from a CSV file named 'merged_data.csv'.First, it creates and saves vector plots for different groups in the data, with each plot displaying a vector and an associated average angular velocity.
+Then, it generates a histogram displaying the frequency of bins by species for seq_frame=0.
+The vector plots are saved as grayscale 8-bit TIFF images in specific directories, and the histogram is saved as a PNG. **Input** = merged_data.csv. **Output** = Images of vector tracks saved in directories as such, "./experiments/vectors_sampled_binned/bin_{bin_category}/{species}/".

+        python3 code/python/plot_histogram_vector_images.py

 # Versions and platforms

 *Fiji macro* was used with ImageJ2 Version 2.14.0/1.54f

 *R* code was run with R version 4.3.0 (2023-04-21)